How to Make Strong Cannabis Butter

 One day my wife saw what I was doing and asked why I wasn't using a potato ricer.
-I had never heard of such a thing, mainly because I'm not too savvy in the kitchen.
+I had never heard of such a thing, but it proved to be a revolution for my butter making process.

-But when I saw what she was talking about, it made perfect sense, and I have been using one ever since, which has really cut down on a lot of the time spent straining and squeezing the cannabis!
+I have been using a potato ricer ever since, which has really cut down on a lot of the time spent straining and squeezing the cannabis.

 Step 5 - Letting the butter cool and storing in the refrigerator